UbiCollab/UbiCollabSDK/README.md

 UbiCollabSDK is a library file that is used to access UbiCollab components on Android.
 You need to copy it to your libs folder.

 #Change log
+##Version 0.4.1
+* New: Added a new class SupportedAccountTypes to provide constant values for account types in sync adapters.
+* Modified: SocialContract.ACCOUNT_TYPE_LOCAL is deprecated.

 ##Version 0.4.0
 * Added a new field USER_NAME to People table.